 Leibniz saw great significance in the triangles of Figure 1 because they were large and visible yet similar to the unseen characteristic triangle.
-This finding of large triangles which are similar to infinitesimal ones is a theme that runs through many of the most important works of Leibniz [8], [11].
-From Figures 1 and 2, the similarity relations tell us that $\frac{dy}{dx} = \frac{PO}{OT} = \frac{ON}{PO}$.
+This finding of large triangles that are similar to infinitesimal ones is a theme that runs through many of the most important works of Leibniz [5], [8], [11].
+From Figures 1 and 2, the similarity relations tell us that